Tapas Bars in Barcelona: Exploring the Antiquity of Barcelona’s Gothic Quarter

 Our expert guides will tell you all about the history of the Gothic Quarter.

-If you want to do it DIY, be our guest.
-If you want to amble around with a local expert, you’re also our guest.
-Whatever the case, below is a chorizo-flavored taste of what you’ll get on this tour.
-You’ll explore the local tapas bars of Barcelona and bask in the history of the Gothic Quarter.
+If you want to visit this area and enjoy a DIY tour, be our guest.
+But, if you want to maximise your visit and amble around with a local expert, you’re also our guest.
+Whatever the case, below is a taste of what you’ll get as you explore the Gothic Quarter and tapas bars of Barcelona.

-A man drinks wine from a glass pitcher on a rustic street in Spain, watched by several people near stone buildings.
+A man drinks wine from a glass pitcher outside one of the Tapas bars in Barcelona, Spain, watched by several people near stone buildings.

-Learn about the Catalan culture and way of eating.
+Learn, taste and experience the Catalan culture and way of eating along the way!

 Bar La Plata

 Point yourself to La Plata, one of the best tapas bars in Barcelona, for one thing: fried sardines.
 Don’t be put off by the usual line; it goes fast.
-Grave on fried sardines, sip tapped wine, and gawk at the walls that are crammed with framed photos and art.
+Savour fried sardines, sip tapped wine, and check out the walls that are crammed with framed photos and art.
 La Plata is a family-run spot you don’t want to miss.
 It is often named as one of the best tapas bars in Barcelona.

-A smiling man in glasses chats behind a cozy cafe counter.
+A smiling man in glasses chats behind a counter at one of the most famous tapas bars in Barcelona, .
 Cups and bottles are stacked nearby.
 A woman eats in the background.

 Bar del Pi

 When visiting this bar on the our Tapas, Taverns and History tour, you’ll hear all the intriguing details about the fact that for a century, local musicians, artists, and students hung out at Bar del Pi.
 It puts the “bar” in “Barcelona.”
 Walk to the back of the bar to spy some original art on the walls by Rafael Alberti, Mariscal, Serrat, and other artists.
-Cozy up to the bar—or if the weather is agreeable—grab a table outside.
-Nosh on cod-stuffed peppers and make sure you order a bomba or two—the massive croquettes that are famous at Bar del Pi.
+Cozy up to the bar, or if the weather is agreeable, grab a table outside on the terraza.
+Nosh on cod-stuffed peppers and make sure you order a “bomba” or two, which are the massive croquettes that are famous at Bar del Pi.

-Several people share a meal and laugh together at a lively restaurant with vibrant tiled walls and framed artwork behind them.
+Several people share different plates at one of the local tapas bars in Barcelona, They laugh together at a table filled with food and drinks with vibrant tiled walls and framed artwork behind them.

 Try the most authentic tapas in Barcelona.